Journaling for self-reflection: the complete guide to deeper self-awareness

 Self-distancing

-A psychological technique of shifting perspective during self-reflection, such as using “what” questions instead of “why” questions, to reduce emotional reactivity and improve insight.
+A psychological technique of shifting perspective during self-reflection, such as leading with “what” questions rather than self-immersed “why” questions, to reduce emotional reactivity and improve insight.

 References